Victor-Onokopasah/it-support-labs/Operating-Systems/Labs02_ windows-linux-installation/README.md

 -  GRUB bootloader failure simulated and restored using grub-install
 -  Verified dual-boot functionality with partition screenshots and fdisk logs
 -  Documentation complete with tools, partitioning steps, commands, outcomes, and references

+- ## Lessons Learned
+- **Importance of EFI Partition**: Both Windows and Ubuntu rely on the EFI partition for boot management.
+Misconfiguring it can prevent either OS from loading.
+- **GRUB Recovery Skills**: Practiced reinstalling GRUB after simulating a bootloader failure, reinforcing troubleshooting under pressure.
+- **Partition Strategy Matters**: Separating `/home` from `/` ensures user data is preserved even if the OS needs reinstallation.
+- **Cross-Platform Awareness**: Learned how Windows Disk Management and Linux GParted/fdisk interpret the same disk differently.
+- **Documentation Discipline**: Capturing screenshots and command logs during setup made the lab reproducible and recruiter-ready.